Hello Sour Brewers,

 When it comes to sour brewing, an accurate pH reading can only be achieved with an electronic pH meter.
 Those pH test strips used to measure mash pH (even the really good ones) aren’t accurate enough to tell us anything useful about the pH of our sour beers during fermentation.
 Like gravity measurements, the pH of our beer is also affected by the temperature of that beer, so choosing a pH meter with a secondary temperature probe and automatic temperature adjustment is beneficial.
 Otherwise, click here for a calculator to do this correction.

 When measuring TA, we will also be using a pH meter with a few extra steps.
-To perform this measurement, we will take an accurately measured sample of beer, decarbonate it, and then insert a pH measurement probe into the sample.
+To perform this measurement, we will take an accurately measured sample of beer, de-carbonate it, and then insert a pH measurement probe into the sample.
 At this point, using a calibrated liquid measurement device such as a pipette, we will begin adding a solution of 0.1 N NaOH (sodium hydroxide, our strong base) to the beer sample until the pH reaches 7.
 We will then slowly continue to add the reagent until the sample reaches 8.2 pH.
 Make sure to thoroughly stir the sample after each addition of reagent to ensure an accurate reading.
 Record both volumes of NaOH used and add them together.
 Once you have recorded the original volume of the sample as well as the total volume of NaOH needed to reach pH 8.2, you can use the calculator included here to determine TA.

 For more information on performing a TA measurement, check out the Milk The Funk page on the subject.